Manic Monday: Critical response

-It's a clever and deceptively simple pop narrative, an infectious pop confection ...
-There is also an excellently written bridge that shows Prince/Christopher to be an excellent craftsman, and, to their credit, the Bangles carry it off with style and wit.

-Robert Hilburn from Los Angeles Times called the song "a candidate for best single of the year".
-The Guardian music critic Dorian Lynskey commented about the painful rhyming of "Sunday" with "I-don't-have-to-run day."
+Robert Hilburn of the Los Angeles Times described the song as a strong contender for best single of the year.
+The Guardian music critic Dorian Lynskey pointed out the rhyme of "Sunday" with "I-don't-have-to-run day" as "painful".
+Mark Moses of The Phoenix criticized the song's lack of lyrical depth, arguing that even Prince's weaker material seemed comparatively substantial.

-Mark Moses from The Phoenix said "the lack of lyrical substance is so glaring that Prince's lame 'Manic Monday' seems like a thematic highlight".
-Greg Baker of The Miami News wrote in the album's review that "the song should put the Bangles on the 'pop 'n' roll' map".
-A writer in Toledo Blade noted that "Manic Monday" was "infectious" and, along with "If She Knew What She Wants", both were "refreshingly melodic".
-Chris Willman from the Los Angeles Times commented: "The first single 'Manic Monday' represents slumming songwriter Prince's attempt mostly successful save for the inevitable getting down interlude to concoct a modern day Mamas and the Papas hit."
+Greg Baker of The Miami News wrote in his album review that the track had the potential to establish the Bangles in mainstream pop.
+A writer in The Blade described "Manic Monday" as "infectious" and, along with "If She Knew What She Wants", "refreshingly melodic".
+Chris Willman from the Los Angeles Times commented that the single reflected Prince's attempt to craft a Mamas & the Papas–style hit, largely successfully despite an incongruous dance-oriented interlude.
+Jeff Mezydlo from Yardbarker drew comparisons to the Monkees' songs.

 Chart performance

-"Manic Monday" debuted at number 86 on the Billboard Hot 100, on the week ending January 25, 1986, and reached a peak of number two, on the issue dated April 19, 1986, behind Prince and the Revolution's single "Kiss".
-In the United Kingdom, "Manic Monday" debuted at number 85 on February 8, 1986, and entered the top 40, at number 24, on February 22, 1986.
+"Manic Monday" debuted at number 86 on the Billboard Hot 100, on the chart dated January 25, 1986, and reached a peak of number two, on the issue dated April 19, 1986, behind Prince and the Revolution's single "Kiss".
+In the United Kingdom, "Manic Monday" debuted at number 85 on February 8, 1986, and entered the top 40 at number 24, on February 22, 1986.
 The song eventually reached its peak position, at number two, the next month.
-In Germany, the single debuted at number 29 on March 17, 1986, reaching the top 10 in the next three weeks, and its peak, also at number two, on April 14, 1986, where it stayed two weeks.
+In Germany, the single debuted at number 29 on March 17, 1986, reaching the top 10 in the next three weeks and its peak, also at number two, on April 14, 1986, where it stayed two weeks.
 It remained in the top 10 for four more weeks, leaving the charts on July 20, 1986.

 In Switzerland, "Manic Monday" debuted at number 12 on March 30, 1986, becoming the highest debut of the week.
-It reached its peak two weeks later at number four, where it remained another week.
-In the Netherlands, the single debuted at number 43 on February 22, 1986; and managed to reach number 24.
+It reached its peak two weeks later at number four, where it remained for another week.
+In the Netherlands, the single debuted at number 43 on February 22, 1986, and later reached number 24.
 It stayed on the chart for seven weeks.
-In Norway, "Manic Monday" debuted at number nine in the 10th week of 1986, becoming the second-highest debut of the week.
-It also reached the number four two weeks later, where it stayed another two.
-The song also peaked within the top five in the Austrian, the Irish, and the New Zealand charts.
+In Norway, "Manic Monday" debuted at number nine in the tenth week of 1986, becoming the second-highest debut of the week.
+It also reached number four two weeks later, where it stayed for another two weeks.
+The song also peaked within the top five on the Austrian, Irish, and New Zealand charts.

+"Manic Monday" has received certifications, including a gold certification from Music Canada for 50,000 units and a gold certification from the British Phonographic Industry for 500,000 units.